jpmontano/nishanimate/README.txt

 It is hoped that this series of moving images, synchronized with the audio, will make the audio understandable to a listener who is also watching the animations.

-NishAnimate is part of a more general natural-language-agnostic form of the application, https://github.com/jpmontano/nlpanimate
+NishAnimate is part of a more general natural-language-agnostic form of the application NLPAnimate, https://github.com/jpmontano/nlpanimate

 John Paul Montano